GlenORCL/devapex/README.md

 Advanced use :
 1. edit vm_sripts/db_init.sql
     - put in here the standard things you want to do when the db is created (executes before apex is installed and before custom_devapex is invokved)
+2. edit custom_devapex
+    - by default, this will create play schema and play_ws workspace (with play/play as apex user/pw) and install ALL apex samples into this
+    - this file can be left as is, or
+    - put in here the db schema, apex workspace that you want to create and include the apex samples into that workspace if you want
+    - this file is sourced as apart of destroy_setup_new_devapex.sh after everyting is built/setup